Father Peter Crowe

 That priest took me to visit with the Vocation Director and to visit the seminary.
 I decided to apply and I was accepted to enter St. Mark Seminary in Erie, Pennsylvania, as a college freshman.
 During my four years of college study I was blessed to have an excellent priest as my spiritual director and I had the benefit of being with more than 50 other college age men who had the same frequently asked question: “Is Jesus Christ calling me to be a priest?”

 Each day and month that I was in the college seminary program I know that my relationship with Christ kept growing and my faith kept getting stronger.
 By the time I was into my junior year of college, the question was still there: “Is Jesus Christ calling me to be a priest?”
 But the answer was clearer.

 I trusted the advice and direction of my spiritual director and the other priests at the seminary, and through all of that I became confident that this was my vocation.
 After college there were four more years of seminary training until I was ordained a priest in 1981.

 Ten years after I was ordained a priest, the Bishop assigned me as a spiritual director at St. Mark Seminary.
 I was involved in doing that for almost 20 years.
 And during that whole time, every college age young man who sought my advice asked me the same question: “How did you know that it was your vocation to be a priest?”
 So I would tell them, “Do you recall when you were a child having the experience of….”

 If you think God may be asking you to consider being a priest, I ask you to do two things.

 (1) Pray.
 Ask God to help you to know what he has in mind for you.

 (2) Contact our Vocations Director.
-Father Reese is ready to listen to your questions and help you find some answers.
+Father Crowe is ready to listen to your questions and help you find some answers.